Persepolis (comics): Other

+Film

-FilmPersepolis has been adapted into an animated film, by Sony Pictures Classics.
+Persepolis has been adapted into an animated film, by Sony Pictures Classics.
 The film was co-directed by Marjane Satrapi and Vincent Paronnaud.
 It was voiced by Catherine Deneuve, Chiara Mastroianni, Danielle Darrieux and Simon Abkarian.
 Debuting at the 2007 Cannes Film Festival, Persepolis won the Jury Prize but also drew complaints from the Iranian government before its screening at the festival.
 It was nominated for an Academy Award in 2007 for best animated feature.
 The film has also received high honors, specifically, in 2007, when it was named the Official French Selection for the Best Foreign Language Film.

+Persepolis 2.0

-Persepolis 2.0Persepolis 2.0 is an updated version of Satrapi's story, created by different authors who combined Satrapi's illustrations with new text about the 2009 Iranian presidential election.
+Persepolis 2.0 is an updated version of Satrapi's story, created by different authors who combined Satrapi's illustrations with new text about the 2009 Iranian presidential election.
 Only ten pages long, Persepolis 2.0 recounts the re-election of President Mahmoud Ahmadinejad on June 12, 2009.
 Done with Satrapi's permission, the authors of the comic are two Iranian-born artists who live in Shanghai and who give their names only as Payman and Sina.
 The authors used Satrapi's original drawings, changing the text where appropriate and inserting one new drawing, which has Marjane telling her parents to stop reading the newspaper and instead turn their attention to Twitter during the protests.Persepolis 2.0 was published online, originally on a website called "Spread Persepolis"; an archived version is available online.